 Alice, “Until the End of the World,” “The Accidental Tourist,” “I Love You to Death,” “Mr. Wonderful,” and “Trial by Jury,” as well as “The Doctor,” were all published in the 1990s.
 He played Edward Fairfax Rochester in “Jane Eyre” in 1996, Professor John Robinson in “Lost in Space” in 1998, and Duke Leto I Atreides in “Frank Herbert’s Dune” in 2000.
 “Tuck Everlasting,” “A History of Violence,” and Steven Spielberg’s “A.I.
 Artificial Intelligence” are just a few of the roles Hurt has had in recent years, including roles as Angus Tuck in 2002 and Richie Cusack in 2005.

 Mary Beth Hurt was his first wife, who he married in 1971 and divorced in 1982.
-According to Sandra Jennings, they were separated because they were married in a common partnership.
+According to Sandra Jennings, they were separated because they were married in a joint partnership.

-A year after his affair with Jennings begun, he filed for divorce because she became pregnant while he was still married.
-Their marriage was pronounced invalid and they were divorced after Jennings’ bid to get their marriage recognised in court failed.
+A year after his affair with Jennings began, he filed for divorce because she became pregnant while he was still married.
+Their marriage was pronounced invalid, and they were divorced after Jennings’ bid to get their marriage recognized in court failed.

-After dating Marlee Matlin for one year, Hurt lived with her for two years.
-In 1986, when Matlin won the Academy Award for Best Actress for Children of a Lesser God, Hurt allegedly asked Matlin to consider what it meant to win the Oscar after only one film, when others had won after years of hard work and effort.
-Why do you think you deserve it, Marlee?”
-Hurt raped and tormented Marlee, she said in her memoir “I’ll Scream Later,” and she fled him after the most terrifying battle of her life.
+Why do you think you deserve it, Marlee?” after dating Marlee Matlin for one year, Hurt lived with her for two years.
+Hurt raped and tormented Marlee, she said in her memoir “I’ll Scream Later,” and she fled him after the terrifying battle of her life.
+In 1986, when Matlin won the Academy Award for Best Actress for Children of a Lesser God, Hurt allegedly asked Matlin to consider what it meant to win the Oscar after only one film when others had won after years of hard work and effort.

 Aside from his sons with Jennings and Heidi Henderson, Hurt has four further children with French actress, director, and playwright Sandrine Bonnaire.